Editor’s Note: Steve Chapman is on vacation. The following column was originally published in February 2005.

 Many of the mistakes occur during police lineups, where witnesses try to pick out the perpetrator from a group of people or pictures.
 Experiments have shown that when confronted with several possible suspects at once (a “simultaneous” lineup), the witness is prone to choose whoever most resembles the actual criminal — even if the actual criminal is absent.
 Presenting the choices one at a time (a “sequential” lineup) is more likely to yield a correct identification.

 In 2001, the New Jersey attorney general required all police departments to change the way they handle lineups to prevent errors.
 The change that got the most attention was the adoption of sequential lineups.
 But Gary Wells, a psychology professor at Iowa State University who has been the chief pioneer in studying eyewitness identification, says that was not the most important reform.
 Even more critical was the use of “double-blind” testing — where the police officer conducting the lineup doesn’t know which of the people is thought to be the guilty party.

 Why does it matter?
 Because an officer can consciously or unconsciously steer a witness.
-Wells, speaking last week in Minneapolis at a conference on wrongful convictions, said that when a witness chooses the "wrong" suspect, the lineup administrator may say, "Are you sure?" or "Take another look at No. 3."
-But when the witness chooses the right suspect, the response may be, "Tell me about him."
+In 2005, Wells, speaking at a Minneapolis conference on wrongful convictions, said that when a witness chooses the “wrong” suspect, the lineup administrator may say, “Are you sure?” or “Take another look at No. 3.”
+But when the witness chooses the right suspect, the response may be, “Tell me about him.”

 Normally, the cops aren’t trying to manipulate the witness; they’re just being human.
 But occasionally, the tilt is intentional.
 In 2002, the city of Chicago was ordered to pay $15 million to James Newsome because two detectives had rigged the lineup in which he was identified, leading to his mistaken conviction for murder.
 One witness said he was repeatedly told to look at Newsome.
 Newsome said he saw one detective point him out to another witness.